 Figure 2: This image depicts the actual initial tsunami arrival times, in hours, around the Pacific Rim from the 1964 Prince William Sound earthquake.
 This magnitude 9.2 earthquake and resulting tsunami caused 125 deaths and \$311 million in property loss, \$84 million and 106 deaths in Alaska (NGDC/WDC).
-The tsunami devastated many towns along the Gulf of Alaska, left serious damage in British Columbia, Hawaii States, and was recorded on tide gauges in Cuba and Puerto Rico.
+The tsunami devastated many towns along the Gulf of Alaska, left serious and along the west coast of the United States, and was recorded on tide gauges in Cuba and Puerto Rico.